mantorok1/homebridge-rinnai-touch-plugin/README.md

 * Displaying the current state of the device
 * Switching the device to Off, Heating or Cooling modes
 * Displaying the current temperature
-* Setting the desired temperate
+* Setting the desired temperature
-* Switched zones On and Off
+* Switching zones On and Off
 * Switching the circulation fan On and Off as well as setting rotation speed
 * Turning the water pump On and Off (for Evaporative Cooling only)
 * Advancing to the next period of the Programme Schedule. (eg. Leave -> Return)